For Max

 His term is a kind of reward from the Russian regime for human rights activities over the past 20 years.
 The absurdity of the accusation was obvious to both Oleg Orlov from Memorial and Svetlana Gannushkina from Civic Assistance, perhaps the two most well-known living human rights fighters in Russia.
 Both of whom know Max well and came to the appeal hearing, where they were able to talk to him via video link for the first time (and the penultimate time) since his arrest, during a break in the session.

-The last (for now) opportunity to see Max was during the consideration in the Supreme Court of the Russian Federation on Wednesday, the 13th March 2024.
+The last (for now) opportunity to see Max was during the consideration during the consideration of the appeal in the Supreme Court of the Russian Federation on Wednesday, the 13th March 2024.
 This time the jailers no longer allowed Max to communicate with the public except through gestures, but Max was cheerful and smiling.
 Svetlana Gannushkina came, but Oleg Orlov is now serving a prison sentence of 2.5 years, because he told the truth about the war in Ukraine.
 This time Max denied any guilt, saying that he admitted it because of torture, and because in exchange for his confession he was promised a quick inclusion in the prisoner exchange (they lied, of course).
 The Supreme Court, naturally, did not care about all this; the verdict was upheld.

 Because of Max's fame and connections throughout the world, there is no shortage of people willing to finance his lawyers, but lawyers are actually prevented from communicating with him.
 Letters and parcels were returned for a long time with the Stalinist trademark note “correspondence is not allowed”.
 Only in the spring of 2024, almost 2 years after his arrest, he began to receive some letters, but they are currently once again not being allowed through.